GuiNuness/gbNuness/README.md

 - 👋 Hi, I’m Guilherme
 - 👀 I’m interested in learning more and more about the gigantic world of programming, developing websites and programs for institutions.
-- 🌱 I’m currently learning C in school, Python and Android on my own.
+- 🌱 I’m currently learning C and Java in school, HTML5/CSS3 and JS on my own.
 - 💞️ I’m looking to collaborate on projects to facilitate business routines and content creation through websites.
 - 📫 Contacts through this platform, discord, instagram or email.
 Just send a message first.